vukanoa/Vimrc/README.md

 ### set bg=dark

 	sets the Background base color to be dark.
-Colorschemes work on top of this color.
+Color schemes work on top of this color.

 ### colorscheme gruvbox